ewintr/ewintr.nl/content/movies/2023/yojimbo.md

 extra.movie.rating = 3
 +++

-I heard about double agents before, but a double samurai is new.<!-- more -->
+I had heard about double agents before, but a double samurai was new.<!-- more -->